Royce Lewis Preview, Player Props: Twins vs. Rangers

 Royce Lewis At The Plate

+- In 69.4% of his 36 games this season, Lewis has picked up at least one hit.
+He's also had nine multi-hit games.

-- He has hit a home run in 17.1% of his games this year, and 4.3% of his trips to the dish.
+- Looking at the 36 games he has played this year, he's homered in six of them (16.7%), and in 4.2% of his trips to the plate.

-- In 40.0% of his games this season, Lewis has driven in at least one run.
-In four of those games (11.4%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.
+- Lewis has picked up an RBI in 38.9% of his games this year, with two or more RBI in 11.1% of his games.
+He has also plated three or more runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.